usfca-pllab/uncrustable/doc/user-guide.md

 }
 accept if ends_with_zero == true
 ```
 This is an example of a valid program that checks if the current bit input is 0.
 All variables in an uncrustable program have scope within where it was initialized.
 The ```input``` bit is not accesible outside of the ```on``` call, and cannot be initialized outside of the call.
+Additionally, the ```input``` variable should not shadow any other variable initialization.

 ### Example 3: matching and casting